French Income Tax

 4. Special rules for those coming to work in France (Impatriés)

-Those recruited to work in France who have not been resident in France for at least the previous five years can usually claim exemption of up to 50% from French taxes for a period of eight years (recently increased from five years to attract finance and other high earners leaving the UK as a result of Brexit).
+Those recruited to work in France who have not been resident in France for at least the previous five years can usually claim exemption of up to 50% from French taxes for a period of eight years (recently increased from five years to attract high earners from London as a result of Brexit).

 This applies to remuneration in France as well as unearned income from abroad.